Adams Vesta - Antique and Vintage Cameras

 Focusing screen.
 4 block-form double dark-slides, celluloid sheaths.
 View-finder.

-In advertisements of 1896 emphasis was made of an iris diaphragm being fitted and fixed bellows allowing one movement to set up the camera.
+In advertisements emphasis was made of an iris diaphragm being fitted and fixed bellows allowing one movement to set up the camera.
 The Vesta was compared to rival cameras - meaning the N&G Nydia.

 The camera back could take either dark-slides or a changing box.
 A slot in the bottom of the back allows the changing box slide to be removed.
 The camera in 1895 cost £8.10.0 with the Wray lens.
 A Goerz lens was also available.
 Drawings show the camera with a hooded finder, this would be unusual for an Adams brilliant finder.
 Production ceased in the late 1890s.